FireflyMigration/firefly-doc/10-Developer-Guide/13_Migrated-Style-Parameters/04-Exercise-Migrated-Style-Parameters/index.md

 15. Build and test the **BusinessProcess** using the <kbd>Shift</kbd><kbd>F3</kbd> send **ANATR** and check the **Output** panel for the results.
 16. In **ShowCustomers** add a button to the screen, set the button text to **Get Total Orders**.
 17. set the value of **NumberOfOrders** and **TotalFreight** to zero.
+    This should be done before the call to **CalcTotalOrdersPerCustomer**
 18. Call the **CalcTotalOrdersPerCustomer** from the button **click** event and send the parameters.
 19. Build and test, notice that **NumberOfOrders** and **TotalFreight** are update with values when clicking the button.
 20. In **ShowCustomers** view, find the call to **CalcTotalOrdersPerCustomer**.